-According to Falconer et al, there is a possibility that increasing seawater temperatures may be beneficial in northern production regions.
-The benefits are related to reduced days to harvest where we can produce the salmon in a shorter timespan than previously due to increasing seawater temperatures.
+According to Falconer et al, there is a possibility that increasing seawater temperatures may be beneficial in northern production regions6.
+The benefits are related to reduced days to harvest where we can produce the salmon in a shorter time span than previously due to increasing seawater temperatures.
 There is a potential of reduced costs that we have investigated in this assessment.
 By comparing our regional production data, we see that there is a high variability of average number of days at sea.
 This has given us insights and experience in assessing the future potential of reduced days to harvest, which we have used as a basis for our calculations.
 We have performed calculations to assess this opportunity and has made the following simplifying assumptions:

-- 1. Production volume and costs are based on our 2022 data. - The costs related to reduced days to harvest excludes feed and smolt, and is set to 38% of our overall costs. - 3.
-The other relevant production costs stay constant in the coming years.
+- 1. Production volume and cost are based on our 2023 data. - 2.
+The cost related to reduced days to harvest excludes feed and smolt, and is set to 39% of our overall costs. - 3.
+The other relevant production cost stay constant in the coming years.